 The Prayers of the Faithful Good and gracious God, in union with my brothers and sisters at St. Hubert, we bring our prayers to you.

-For your needs, for the prayers in our Book of Intentions, and for those for whom we are offering Masss for this weekend: John Birschbach, Agapito Heredia, Socorro De Leon, Leonard Smentek, Donna Doebler, Beth Carney, William Koch, Larry Salzburg and our St. Hubert Parishioners, we pray to the Lord.
+For the needs of those listed in our Book of Prayer Intentions, for your needs, and for those for whom we are offering Masses for this weekend: Gerard Dempsey, Frank Durante, Rosemary Voncina, Cecilia Kauffmann, Richard Vaughn, Ruth Howle, Gregory Reinert, Gerald Pheiffer, and our St. Hubert Parishioners, we pray to the Lord.

 May these prayers be answered according to your will, O God.
-We ask them all through Jesus Christ, our Lord.
+We ask them all in total trust through Jesus Christ, our risen Lord.
 Amen.

 A Spiritual Offering During the Mass, we bring up gifts of bread and wine and thank God for them, because he gave them to us.
 Those gifts are then returned to us.
 God gives himself to us through Jesus Christ.
 What do you offer to God today of yourself, that can be returned as a gift to others?
 Who would you like to remember or offer this time of prayer for?